Hill throws 2 TD passes, Saints hold off Falcons 21-16

 Ryan was 19 of 39 for 273 yards.
 He was sacked three times — a far cry from the combined 17 times he went down in the last two games against the Saints.

-Still, he faced heavy pressure much of the game.
+Still, Ryan faced heavy pressure much of the game, getting hit eight times.
 The running game wasn’t much help, managing just 70 yards and 3.3 yards per carry.
+Gurley, coming back from a knee injury, was held to 16 yards on eight carries.

+“They’re a good defense, that’s for sure,” Ryan said.
+“We needed to be in more third-and-shorts to give us better opportunities.”

 Younghoe Koo kicked three field goals for the Falcons, extending his streak to 24 in a row since his lone miss of the season in Week 3.